These days, the most common question I get is,

-Whatever the reason, I couldn’t sit still anymore.
 Many amazing Korean dramas get lost in the sea without getting the attention they deserve.
 Thanks to Netflix, some of them we can now find by accident… But I don’t want to leave it to accident for you to find these 10.
-Oh I have a long list, but you can start with these:
+I swear you’re missing so much by not watching these!
+Oh I have a long list, but you can start with:

 - Voice (2017)

 - Save Me (2017)